phaidra/phaidra-admin-manual/Classification_server/installation_of_skosmos_and_fuseki.md

 ### 1.5 Install Jena Fuseki

-(Jena Fuseki is a SPARQL server and RDF triple store which is the recommended backend for Skosmos.
-The jena-text extension can be used for faster text search.)

 1. Download the latest Fuseki distribution jena-fuseki-*.zip from http://jena.apache.org/download/#apache-jena-fuseki
 2. Unpack the downloaded file (e.g. apache-jena-fuseki-2.3.0.zip) to the desired folder (e.g. c:\apache-jena-fuseki-2.3.0)